 Store leftover soup covered in the refrigerator for a few days, though best within the first 24-48 hours.

-**Soak the cashews in cold water for at least 8 hours (or overnight) so they soften up and are easy to blend.
-To quick-soak cashews, pour boiling hot water over the cashews, soak for 1 hour uncovered, then drain and use as instructed.
+**Soak the cashews in water for at least 8 hours (or overnight) so they soften up and are easy to blend.
+To quick-soak cashews, pour boiling hot water over the cashews and soak for 1 hour uncovered.
+When the cashews are done soaking, drain the water and rinse the cashews thoroughly.
 (Note: if you do the quick soak, the soup will no longer be raw).